William Barr Admits He Personally Stepped In To Lower Donald Trump Pal Roger Stone’s Sentencing Recommendation

-In an interview that aired Thursday on ABC News, Attorney General William Barr admitted that he personally intervened to overrule prosecutors in the Roger Stone case, to lower their recommended sentence for the longtime Donald Trump friend and political mentor.
+In an interview that aired on Thursday on ABC News, Attorney General William Barr admitted that he personally intervened to overrule prosecutors in the Roger Stone case, to lower their recommended sentence for the longtime Donald Trump friend and political mentor.

 Stone was convicted last year on charges of obstructing Congress and witness tampering.
-Prosecutors alleged that Stone lied to cover up his contacts with Wikileaks during the 2016 presidential campaign.
-In court, the government lawyers said that Stone acted as a go-between, relaying information to Trump about upcoming Wikileaks dumps of internal emails stolen from the Hillary Clinton campaign by hackers working for the Russian government.
+Prosecutors alleged that Stone lied to cover up his contacts with WikiLeaks during the 2016 presidential campaign.
+In court, the government lawyers said that Stone acted as a go-between, relaying information to Trump about upcoming WikiLeaks dumps of internal emails stolen from the Hillary Clinton campaign by hackers working for the Russian government.

 Prosecutors in the case originally recommended that Stone receive a sentence of between seven and nine years.
 But the Justice Department quickly intervened, asking for a lesser sentence.
 In the Thursday interview, Barr admitted that when he found out about the nine year maximum sentence recommendation, “he told his staff that night that the Justice Department has to amend its recommendation,” according to the ABC News report.